Aravind-achu/Analytical-Project/README.md

 <br></br>
 ***<h1>How To Use</h1>***

-1.Utilizing a retail orders dataset sourced from Kaggle in CSV format.
+1.Utilizing a retail orders dataset(Orders.csv) sourced from Kaggle in CSV format, this project involves:

-2.Importing the dataset into Jupyter Notebook for ETL operations
+2.Importing the dataset into Jupyter Notebook for ETL operations.

+3.Saving the transformed dataset in Jupyter Notebook as transformed_file.csv.

-3.Importing the same dataset into MySQL for further querying and ETL operations.
+4.Importing the transformed_file.csv dataset into MySQL for further analysis.
 <br></br>
 ***<h1>Data Flow Diagram</h1>***